English at The Meadows

 Reading and Vocabulary Development

 Reading is the key to the rest of the curriculum, and we strive to ensure that all children to become fluent readers.
 Our desire is for all children to develop a love of reading and extensive comprehension skills in both fiction and non-fiction.
-Our reading scheme is structured using the Book Bands system and titles are drawn primarily from Oxford Reading Tree.
-The range of books on offer is supplemeted by additional titles to support the teaching and progression within phonics.
+In the Early Years and Key Stage One, children read phonically-decodable reading books drawn from the Dandelion Readers scheme as their starting point.
+This ensures that sounds learned can be practised within a context at a consistent pace.
+Further reading scheme books are structured using the Book Bands system and Oxford Reading Tree schemes in particular.
 Our reading spine sets out a range of high-quality, challenging texts for each year group.
 All children have access to these, and they are used within the planning and teaching sequences throughout the school.
 They are also used to ensure that children meet a variety of new words and build a rich vocabulary.
 Early phonics teaching progresses from letter sounds to spelling rules, and an understanding of grammar is built upon throughout the primary years so that children are able to communicate clearly for a range of different purposes and audiences.

 Our reading spine lists key texts shared and taught in each year group.
 Our reading lists provide suggested titles for each year group for home, shared and independent reading.
 We hope that you will find them helpful.